jellyfin/jellyfin.org/docs/general/networking/letsencrypt.md

 }
 ```

 The lines we're interested in is `set $upstream_app jellyfin`.
 Now, assuming Jellyfin and Let's Encrypt are on the same network within Docker, it _should_ see it and start handling reverse proxy without much issue.
-If it doesn't however, you'll just need to change `jellyfin` in that line to whatever the IP of your Jellyfin server is.
+If it doesn't, however, you'll just need to change `jellyfin` in that line to whatever the IP of your Jellyfin server is.
 We'll also look at the line `location ~ (/jellyfin)?/socket` and add a slash after socket, so the line should look like this `location ~ (/jellyfin)?/socket/`.

 Then, within Jellyfin settings (Dashboard -> Networking), scroll down to "Public HTTP port number" and "Public HTTPS port number", and make sure HTTP Port number is 8096, while HTTPS port number is 8920.